Well, you’re here to answer the question… what is WordPress? So here we go:

-One benefit of using WordPress.com, is that you won’t need to use different third party web hosting company to get started.
+One benefit of using WordPress.com is that you won’t need to use a different third-party web hosting company to get started.

 However, a drawback is that while WordPress.com uses the same software as WordPress.org, it doesn’t provide the same level of customization (more on that later).

 There is a limited free version of WordPress.com but the paid plans offer more features and flexibility than the free version.

 Now that we’ve done a brief overview, let’s dive deeper into the difference between WordPress.org and WordPress.com.

 To get a clear idea about the difference between WordPress.org and WordPress.com, it’s helpful to compare multiple aspects of the two.

 While there are similarities between the two platforms, there are some pretty significant differences as well.
 Here’s a point-by-point guide explaining key similarities and differences between the two options.

 There’s a long-standing debate about which platform is cheaper to run overall.

 Not everyone agrees, so I’ll break down the typical costs you should expect to see with both (depending on which features you want to activate).

 The cost to set up a WordPress.org blog